ParallelMaths/parallel/pages/10-03-the-kessel-run.md

 ## 3. Intermediate Maths Challenge Problem (UKMT)
 <!--- (2016) Q3 --->

 Every Parallelogram will contain two or more UKMT Intermediate Maths Challenge problems.
-This first one is fairly simple, but others will be much trickier... and for all of them, remember, NO CALCULATORS!
+Remember, NO CALCULATORS!

 ::: problem id=3_1 marks=3
-How many of these five expressions give answers which are _not_ prime numbers?
+__3.1__ How many of these five expressions give answers which are _not_ prime numbers?

 `1^2 + 2^2`
 `2^2 + 3^2`